raphlinus/raphlinus.github.io/_posts/2019-04-04-font-fallback.md

 ### Linux / Fontconfig

 I haven't researched this as much as the others, but already I see some big problems.
 The [Fontconfig] API is rich enough to enumerate the fallback fonts, and contains language metadata, but it seems to me that at least Debian simply doesn't have a correct config.
-I've found a number of blog posts ([Tuning Fontconfig](http://www.linuxfromscratch.org/blfs/view/svn/x/tuning-fontconfig.html), [Ubunto better CJK](https://wiki.ubuntu.com/BetterCJKSupportSpecification/FontConfig), [Picking CJK fonts](https://utcc.utoronto.ca/~cks/space/blog/linux/LinuxXTermFreeTypeCJKFonts)) explaining how users can tweak their configs, but this seems like it shouldn't be necessary.
+I've found a number of blog posts ([Tuning Fontconfig](http://www.linuxfromscratch.org/blfs/view/svn/x/tuning-fontconfig.html), [Ubuntu better CJK](https://wiki.ubuntu.com/BetterCJKSupportSpecification/FontConfig), [Picking CJK fonts](https://utcc.utoronto.ca/~cks/space/blog/linux/LinuxXTermFreeTypeCJKFonts)) explaining how users can tweak their configs, but this seems like it shouldn't be necessary.
 I also haven't done a survey of distros other than Debian.

 Meanwhile, it seems that browsers work around this by hardcoding the names of common CJK fonts at least, which in turn reduces the pressure to fix the configs - things kinda work most of the time, as is typical for Linux.